adrianrodriguez-io/power-bi-historical-spanish-goverment-budget/README.md

 You can find the original ruby project and the csv files in the following Github repository
 <a href='https://github.com/civio/scraper-pge/'>https://github.com/civio/scraper-pge/</a>

-You can check the live Power BI data visualization and my findings in the following link <a href=''></a> .
+You can check the live Power BI data visualization and my findings in the following link <a href='https://adrianrodriguez-io.github.io/power-bi-pgde/'>Power Bi data visualization</a> .

 <img src='https://github.com/adrianrodriguez-io/power-bi-pgde/blob/main/images/Power%20BI%20data%20visualization.png'></img>